clevengerkimberly/clevengerkimberly.github.io/_posts/2022-03-02-actigraph-counts.md

 Yesterday, ActiGraph released their previously-proprietary algorithm for calculating activity counts.
 This opens a world of possibility for physical activity researchers.
 But first, I just wanted to test out the algorithm.

 ## Implementing the Algorithm
-ActiGraph released a [pre-print](https://www.researchsquare.com/article/rs-1370418/v1) describing the algorithm(s) and [Python code](https://github.com/actigraph/agcounts/) to implement the count algorithm on raw acceleration data.
-I implemented the provided python code in a [Jupyter notebook](https://jupyter.org/try) and in [Anaconda](https://www.anaconda.com/products/individual).
+ActiGraph released a [pre-print](https://www.researchsquare.com/article/rs-1370418/v1) describing the algorithm(s) and [Python code](https://github.com/actigraph/agcounts/) to calculate activity counts from raw acceleration data.
+I implemented the provided Python code in a [Jupyter notebook](https://jupyter.org/try) and in [Anaconda](https://www.anaconda.com/products/individual).
 I tested this with a few files- free-living, lab-based, using idle sleep mode versus no idle sleep mode, etc.

 Below I’m specifically showing two files that were including in the [GitHub repository](https://github.com/actigraph/agcounts/data.zip) ‘data.zip’ file:
--'raw_30_30.csv’ in the ‘raw’ folder
+- 'raw_30_30.csv’ in the ‘raw’ folder
 - ‘raw_30_30_counts30sec.csv’ in the ‘ActiLifeCounts’ folder

 I surmised (but could be totally wrong) that these two files were related.
 I assumed that if I used the count algorithm on the ‘raw_30_30.csv,’ I would get the same count values as found in the ‘raw_30_30_counts30sec.csv.’
 The counts didn’t match, but I’m sure someone will either point out what I’ve done wrong, or re-implement the code based on the provided pseudo-code (hopefully in R!).
 For now, I’ll just show what I did and hopefully find an answer soon.